 Mineral definition and classification

 To be classified as a true mineral, a substance must be a solid and have a crystalline structure.
 It must also be a naturally occurring, homogeneous substance with a defined chemical composition.
 Traditional definitions excluded organically derived material.
-However, the International Mineralogical Association in 1995 adopted a new definition:
+However, the International Mineralogical Association in 1995 adopted a new definition:- a mineral is an element or chemical compound that is normally crystalline and that has been formed as a result of geological processes.[2]

 The chemical composition may vary between end members of a mineral system.
 For example the plagioclase feldspars comprise a continuous series from sodium and silicon-rich albite (NaAlSi3O8) to calcium and aluminium-rich anorthite (CaAl2Si2O8) with four recognized intermediate compositions between.
 Mineral-like substances that don't strictly meet the definition are sometimes classified as mineraloids.
 Other natural-occurring substances are nonminerals.
 Industrial minerals is a market term and refers to commercially valuable mined materials (see also Minerals and Rocks section below).